 Centuries after the collapse of civilization, nothing remains but a desolate wasteland.
 And yet people somehow continue to survive.
-One man who rules the wasts is said to possibly be a demon.
-His name is Desert Punk.
-As a mercenary, Punk is legendary - which is good because a guy needs to eat.
+One man who rules the wasts is said to possibly a demon.
+His name?
+Desert Punk.
+As a mercenary Punk is legendary - which is good because a guy needs to eat.
 He does however have a few shortcomings, one of which is his preoccupation with women.
 He's short, ornery and seems to only look out for himself but that's the sort of guy you need to be in these times.

 So to sum Desert Punk up, I found it as bleak as the wastelands Punk wanders.
-I got a small chuckle here and there, but it's just no where near the level I would have preferred.
-In my opinion mediocre at best, but if it's not your cup of tea with the boob jokes and post apocalyptic future you'll hate it.
+I got a small chuckle here and there but not often enough.
+Mediocre and better to skip.

 Junko: I was told that I would have to make vats of his mother's pudding for the rest of my life.
 He'd whip me until I got it perfect.